 Carpets have the magic power to make your home way more warm and cosy, while your feet feel like being in the heaven… But every carpet owner knows, they have a problem letting go of stains.

+As a carpet owner, you often face the problem how to clean carpet stains, do not you?
 Some stains are easy for cleaning, while others can bring you a headache.
 They need special efforts and cleaning solutions.

 The carpet cleaning experts from Star Domestic Cleaners have composed a list of the five worst carpet stains and how to remove them.
 It includes useful tips for effective cleaning your soft floor covering.